-Select this choice to view configuration information, including the type, speed, and cache size of the microprocessor and the amount of installed memory.
+Select this choice to view configuration information, including the type, speed, and cache sizes of the microprocessors and the amount of installed memory.
 When you make configuration changes through other options in the Configuration/Setup Utility program, the changes are reflected in the system summary; you cannot change settings directly in the system summary.
-This choice is on the full and limited Configuration/Setup Utility menus.
+This choice is on the full and limited Configuration/Setup Utility menu.